Lord Stirling Manor Site: History

-Lord Sterling acquired the land from his father in 1761 and constructed the manor complex in 1763.
+Lord Stirling acquired the land from his father in 1761 and constructed the manor complex in 1763.
 It was one of the finest homes in the region, and local residents referred to his estate as "The Buildings."
 After his death in 1783, the property was sold, and the structures fell into disrepair.
 The house was rebuilt in 1825, though not according to the original design, and destroyed by fire in 1919.
 At the time of its nomination to the National Register, the only structures remaining from the original 1763 construction were the cisterns, slave quarters, various outbuildings, and the foundation of the mansion.
 The slave quarters were the only known surviving slave quarters in New Jersey and thus constitute a significant record of the History of slavery in New Jersey.

 The manor site is currently occupied by a 1920s Montgomery Ward mail order house that was situated on the foundation of the original structure.

 An archaeological excavation sponsored by Somerset County Parks unearthed thousands artifacts dating from Lord Stirling's occupation through the 20th century.